Chenxuan-Ji/company_package/README.md

-# Companies Package
+# Company Package

-The **Companies Package** is a Python package designed to model companies across different sectors.
+The **Company Package** is a Python package designed to model companies across different sectors.

 ## Features